mariarizzo/SCR/README.md

 This repository contains resouces for the first edition only.

-Resources for the second edition are here:  https://github/mariarizzo/SCR2e
+Resources for the second edition are here:  repo: mariarizzo/SCR2e